-The setting you will choose should reflects the personality of the one who is going to wear the ring.
+The setting you will choose should reflect the personality of the one who is going to wear the ring.

 Pearl, on the other hand, is considered a “jewel” from the sea.
 It is formed inside a shell of a mollusk, most commonly an oyster.
 Pearls come in different colors aside from the classic bluish-white: black, gold, pink and lavender, which all occur naturally.

 You can also refer to your sweetheart’s birth month as a basis for your engagement ring purchase.
-If her birthday falls on July, her birth stone is ruby, so it’s good to get her a ruby engagement ring.
+If her birthday falls in July, her birthstone is ruby, so it’s good to get her a ruby engagement ring.

 If your budget is really tight, you can settle on moissanite, which looks like a mined diamond but with a fraction of a price of the real thing.
-Moissanite is naturally found on meteorites, but there are also simulant (lab-created) moissanites as well.
+Moissanite is naturally found on meteorites, but there is also simulant (lab-created) Moissanites as well.
 It is even clearer and more brilliant than a diamond, which gives more fire and sparkle – something that your girl will surely love.
-A one-carat moissanite will cost you just around $300 for retail whereas a one-carat diamond can fetch between $4,000 to $25,000.
+One-Carat Moissanite will cost you just around $300 for retail whereas a one-carat diamond can fetch between $4,000 to $25,000.

 For some women, an engagement ring is not measured by how expensive it is, or how large a stone it has – it is a gesture of a man’s promise of an everlasting love.
 At least, they appreciate the fact that their boyfriends go out of their way to buy them an engagement ring, no matter the size or cost.